The Studio, 1977, Jacob Lawrence

 Talking Tintype, Swil Kanim, Violinist, Citizen of the Lummi Nation, 2017, printed 2019, Will Wilson

 Minidoka Series #2: Exodus, 1978, Roger Y. Shimomura

 At this crucial moment in our shared history, SAM wanted to ask the question that only opens up more questions—and more possibilities.
 After a two-year-long exploration with artists, community leaders, scholars, and students, we present American Art: The Stories We Carry, a new installation of the American art galleries at SAM.
 Watch how the collaboration unfolded.

 For the first time in 15 years, the Seattle Art Museum presents a new installation of its American art galleries, reinterpreting its historical collection to meet the present moment.
-The result of an extensive collaboration among SAM curators, staff, artists, and community advisors, American Art: The Stories We Carry brings SAM’s historical American art collection into conversation with its Native art collection, its modern and contemporary art collection, a gallery curated by artist Inye Wokoma, and new commissions by artists Wendy Red Star and Nicholas Galanin to take a more expansive look at the American experience.
+The result of an extensive collaboration among SAM curators, staff, artists, and community advisors, American Art: The Stories We Carry brings SAM’s historical American art collection into conversation with its Native art collection, its modern and contemporary art collection, a gallery curated by artist Inye Wokoma, and new commissions by artists Wendy Red Star and Nicholas Galanin.
+Come take a more expansive look at the American experience.

 With artworks across a range of media and genres—including portraiture, landscape, sculpture, decorative arts, and textiles—the exhibition presents America’s complicated history across several themes: how people interact with land and places; how objects reflect histories of trade, migration, and exploration; and the multiplicity of American identities.